derykmakgill/krawisz/test.md

 title: The Great Bitcoin Scaling Debate — An Annotated Timeline
 ---

 This is a long, working document that is nowhere near complete.
+I attempt to show through a chronology of primary source material that Bitcoin was systematically hijacked and directed against its original vision of scaling on-chain.

 #### 29 October 1995